-Main Causes Of 403 Forbidden Error in WordPress
+The main reason behind 403 Forbidden Error in WordPress

 Further, a lot of WordPress security plugins can block an IP address (or the entire range of IP addresses) if they consider them to be malicious.
-Because of this we use Sucuri to boost the security of our WordPress site.
+Because of this, we use Sucuri to boost the security of our WordPress site.

 However, there could be the other possible reasons such as corrupt .htaccess file, incorrect file permission on your server, website firewall, window server, etc. which we are going to explain:

 Continuously, sometimes your WordPress hosting can create informal changes suddenly in its server settings.
 It may also be a 403 Forbidden error on your site.